puppetlabs/vanagon/README.md

 binaries to use, but the one you probably care about is named 'build'.

 ### `build` usage
 The build command has positional arguments and position independent flags.

 #### Arguments (position dependent)

 ##### project name
-The name of the project to build, and a file named \<project\_name\>.rb must be present in configs/projects in the working directory.
+The name of the project to build; a file named `<project_name>.rb` must be present under `configs/projects` in the working directory.

 ##### platform name
-The name of the platform to build against, and a file named
-\<platform\_name\>.rb must be present in configs/platforms in the working directory.

-Platform can also be a comma separated list of platforms such as platform1,platform2.
+The name of the target platform to build `<project_name>` against; a file named `<platform_name>.rb` must be present under `configs/platforms` in the working directory.
+This can also be a comma separated list of platforms such as `platform1,platform2`;
+note that there are no spaces after the comma.

 ##### target host [optional]
 Target host is an optional argument to override the host selection.
-Instead of using a vm collected from the pooler, the build will attempt to ssh to target as the root user.
+Instead of using a random VM collected from the pooler (Vanagon's default build engine), the build will attempt connect to the target host over SSH as the `root` user.

-If building on multiple platforms, multiple targets can also be specified using a comma separated list such as host1,host2.
-If less targets are specified than platforms, the default engine (the pooler) will be used for platforms without a target.
-If more targets are specified than platforms, the extra will be ignored.
+If building on multiple platforms, multiple targets can also be specified using a comma separated list such as `host1,host2` (note that there are no spaces after the comma).
+If less targets are specified than platforms, the default engine (`pooler`) will be used for platforms without a target.
+If more targets are specified than platforms, the extra platforms will be ignored.

 #### Flagged arguments (can be anywhere in the command)